dougeby/IntuneDocs/intune/get-support.md

   4. Select the link Intune Help and Support page.

 > [!NOTE]
-> If your instance of Intune is hosted on the Government Compute Cloud (GCC), also known as the Sovereign cloud, see Intune support for Government Compute Cloud, later in this article.
+> If your instance of Intune is hosted on the Government Compute Cloud (GCC), also known as a sovereign cloud like Azure Government, see Intune support for Government Compute Cloud, later in this article.
 The Intune *Help and support* experience won’t be available on the GCC until later this year.

 When you open *Help and support*, the portal displays the **Need help?** page, as seen in the following image from the Device Management dashboard.